Last updated on March 8th, 2023 at 11:43 pm

 How Do I Disinfect My Ice Maker’s Exterior?

 Here’s how you disinfect the exterior of your Hoshizaki commercial ice maker:

-- Wipe the area with the quat-based cleaner or bleach solution
+- Wipe the area with the disinfectant solution.

 How Do I Sanitize My Ice Maker’s Exterior?